felixfontein/acme-certificate/README.md

 (This does not cover installing the certificates, you have to do that yourself in another role.)

-This uses the [acme-compact](https://github.com/felixfontein/acme-compact) library and command line interface, which is based on Daniel Roesler's [acme-tiny](https://github.com/diafygi/acme-tiny).
-Note that the library is only used to convenience tasks such as creating account keys, private keys and CSRs.
+The role uses a Python script (`certtool.py`) for convenience tasks with certificates, like creating account keys and Certificate Sign Requests (CSRs).

 ## Basic Usage